Integrating the Android SDK

 // use only the ads identifier library

-implementation ('com.google.android.gms:play-services-ads-identifier:x.y.z') // or implementation ('com.google.android.gms:play-services-ads:x.y.z')
+// or implementation ('com.google.android.gms:play-services-ads:x.y.z') }

 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>

-New Google Advertising ID Restrictions
+Google Advertising ID Restrictions

-This Advertising ID is provided by Google Play Services and enables users to opt-out of personalized ads in apps, or reset their identifier.
-When a user resets their identifier, it is not allowed to be connected to a previous identifier.
+Google Advertising ID (GAID) is a unique string identifier that anonymously identifies a device for advertising purposes.
+Google Play Services provides this Advertising ID and enables users to opt out of personalized ads in apps or reset their identifier.
+When a user resets their identifier, it cannot be connected to a previous identifier.

 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>